wp-plugins/good-writer-checkify/readme.txt

 Tested up to: 3.3
 Stable tag: 0.1.5

-A Checklist tool that serves as your own "Blog entry Mentor"
+A Checklist tool that serves as your own "Blog Entry Coach"

 == Description ==

 It's easy to accumulate a lot of web bookmarks to Top-10 Blog Tips, or Books/Ebooks on how to engage a reader with your writing.

-However It's another story to actually implement these principles into your day to day blogging, especially when you get caught up in the mechanics of how to SEO-ize your site, how to improve the look of your Theme, etc..
+However It's another story to actually implement these principles into your day to day blogging, ( especially when you get caught up taking time on the Non-Writing mechanics of how to SEO-ize your site, how to improve the look of your Theme, etc..)

 I wrote Good Writer Checkify to provide for an in-your-face kind of reminder, as you write each post, to nudge you to improve the *Content* itself.